What's this about?

 Technicolor

-The most complex three wireframes were chosen and translated into screen designs.
-This phase is crucial, since it will inform the visual rules of the design system.
-It also highlights issues within wireframes - whenever there is a lack of visual balance for example.
+The three most intricate wireframes were first to be turned into screen designs.
+This phase defines the visual rules of the design system and also exposes wireframe issues, such as poor visual balance.
 The wireframes were adjusted accordingly.

 Make it failproof

-The remaining wireframes were translated into screens, using the new design system.
-In doing so, new requirements would show up which would in turn inform the next iteration of the design system.
-The result was a heavily constrained, but flexible framework which CityRiddler would be able to use to create new content on their own.
+The remaining wireframes were translated into screens using the new design system.
+Along the way, new requirements emerged and informed the next system iteration.
+The result was a highly constrained yet flexible framework that allowed CityRiddler to create new content on their own.

 Stopmotion